aross-sermons/markdown-notes/projects/nixos.md

 tags:
     - "dense-note"
     - "project"
+    - "complete"
 ---
 ## Nixos
 A guide to configuring my first Nixos system.
+**Complete** - Although this guide is not perfect, I will not be adding to it.
+After installing Nixos, I will not document further changes.
+I will continue to backup config files to github.
 ## Considerations
 ### Installation
 **Purpose** - Install Nixos.